mfractor/mfractor.github.io/docs/utilities/edit-shared-project-items.md

 One of the common project types when building Xamarin applications is the **Shared Assets Project**.

-These projects are a collection of source code files and assets that are bundled into standalone projects, however, when you reference one of these projects and compile, the compiler treats these files as though they are part of the project referencing them.
+These projects are a collection of source code files and assets that are bundled into standalone projects.
+However, when you reference one of these projects and compile, the compiler treats these files like they are part of the project referencing them.

 For a full breakdown on shared projects, please see Microsofts [Shared Projects Documentation](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects).

-On disk, a shared project is structured as two distinct project projects:
+On disk, a shared project is structured as two distinct projects:

  * The `.shproj` file is the project that is reference by other compilable projects.
  * The `.projitems` file defines what the `.shproj` file will add to the compilation.